joshbegley/nyt-latest/README.md

 **U.S. Conducts Drone Strike in Kabul and Winds Down Airlift as Deadline Nears**\
 `The strike eliminated what U.S. officials called an imminent terrorist threat.
-The military evacuation of Afghans is ending, but the United States and others say they will still get people out.`\
+With the military evacuation of Afghans over, the United States and others say they will still get people out.`\
 https://nytimes.com/2021/08/29/world/asia/us-drone-strike-evacuation.html?searchResultPosition=1

 **Your Monday Briefing**\